vippsas/vipps-developers/faqs/common-errors-faq.md

 that is only approved for the Login API.

-We perform different checks for sales units that do not make payments, so to use the eCom API you need to order *Vipps på nett* on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the eCom API.
+We perform different checks for sales units that do not make payments, so to use the eCom API you need to order *Vipps på Nett* on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the eCom API.